yousef-s/react-validator/README.md

 }
 ```

-### Advanced Usage
+## Advanced Usage

-In this section I will cover the following topics.
-I would also recommend taking a look at the links to fully fledged examples below to see different use cases:
+In this section I will cover the following topics:

-- 1. Out of the box validation predicates
+1. Out of the box validation predicates
-- 2. Dealing with nested state
+2. Dealing with nested state
-- 3. Dealing with longer or more complex user input cases
+3. Recommended examples

 ### 1. Out of the box validation predicates